parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 ---

-## Constipation
+## Diet and Constipation

 Constipation is a common symptom experienced by people with Parkinson’s.
 It can prevent medication from being absorbed properly, which prevents it from working properly.
 The first steps toward managing constipation are diet and lifestyle modifications.

+**Dietry Advice:**
 - Stay hydrated
-- Increase fibre intake (High fibre foods are listed at the end of this page)
+- Increase fibre intake (high fibre foods are listed at the end of this page)

-_See the Bowel Symptoms page for more details._
+_See the <a href="/learn/managing-symptoms/bowels" class="internal-link">Bowel Symptoms</a> page for more details._

 ---

 ## Diet and low blood pressure
 People with Parkinson’s can experience low blood pressure, particularly when changing positions from lying flat to sitting or from sitting to standing.
 Drops in blood pressure can make you feel dizzy, weak or lightheaded.
 Diet can affect these symptoms.

 **Dietary advice:**
 - Avoid large meals
 - Reduce heavy carbohydrate and sugar food intake – this causes blood to divert to the stomach so the pressure goes down elsewhere
 - Stay hydrated
 - Reduce alcohol intake
 - If drinking alcohol, look for lower alcohol versions.
 Ensure plenty of water intake alongside
 - Avoid constipation (straining makes the problem worse)
   - In some cases increased salt intake can help, but there are also potential harmful effects of high salt intake so discuss with your GP, dietician or Parkinson’s team before trying this.

-_See the Dizziness page for more details._
+_See the <a href="/learn/managing-symptoms/dizziness" class="internal-link">Dizziness</a> page for more details._

 ---

 ## Alcohol
 Generally, unless you have been advised to not drink alcohol by a healthcare provider, a small amount of alcohol (a glass of wine or beer) every once in a while should not cause problems.
 Alcohol may make some Parkinson’s symptoms less noticeable for a time, but it can also cause other issues, such as:
 - Lowering or raising blood pressure
 - Disturbing sleep: It can make you sleepy initially, but also tends to cause a lighter, more restless sleep
 - Worsen urinary symptoms, especially needing to go to the toilet at night